Tag: Oil and gas

 Ukrain vs PJSP Gals-K, July 2021, Supreme Administrative Court, Case No 620/1767/19

 Ukrainian company “PJSP Gals-K” had been involved in various controlled transactions – complex technological drilling services; sale of crude oil; transfer of fixed assets etc. The tax authority found, that prices had not been determined in accordance with the arm’s length principle and issued a tax assessment.
 Gals-K disagreed and filed a complaint.
 The Administrative Court dismissed the tax assessment and this decision was later upheld by the Administrative Court of Appeal.
-Judgement of the Supreme Administrative Court The Supreme Court set aside the decisions of the Court of Appeal and remanded the case to the court of first instance for a new hearing.
+Judgment of the Supreme Administrative Court The Supreme Court set aside the decisions of the Court of Appeal and remanded the case to the court of first instance for a new hearing.
 The court considered that breaches of procedural and substantive law by both the Court of Appeal and the Court of First Instance have been committed, and the case should therefore be referred to the Court of First Instance for a new hearing.
 Excerpts “Thus, in order to properly resolve the dispute in this part, the courts ...
 Read more

 Malaysia vs Ensco Gerudi Malaysia SDN.
 BHD., July 2021, Juridical Review, High Court, Case No. WA-25-233-08-2020